7anooch/swap_correction/docs/dependency_analysis.md

 ### 1. Code Removal
 - Remove all commented out functions
-- Remove unused filter functions or consolidate into a single filtering module
 - Remove redundant flag functions or document their purpose
 - Remove legacy functions or mark them with proper deprecation warnings